mdn/content/files/en-us/web/http/messages/index.md

 A response body is included in most messages when responding to a client.
 In successful requests, the response body contains the data that the client asked for in a `GET` request.
-If there are problems with the client's request, it's common that the response body describes why the request failed, with some hints about whether it's permanent or temporary, for example.
+If there are problems with the client's request, it's common for the response body to describe why the request failed, and hint as to whether it's permanent or temporary.

 Response bodies may be: